-Requirements: Music Literacy, Unisa Grade 5 or equivalent; Music Performance, Unisa Grade 7 or equivalent; Compulsory audition and theory proficiency test before 30 September.
+Required standards: Music Literacy, Unisa Grade 5 or equivalent; Music Performance, Unisa Grade 7 or equivalent.

 The four-year BMus degree offers training based on fundamental, core, and elective modules, enabling you to prepare for a variety of careers in the broader music industry.
-These include the following: performing artist as a soloist, in an orchestra or ensemble or as a session musician; composer of art music; music copyist; music adviser or arranger; composer of popular music; recording and sound technician; researcher; music critic; educator at schools, music centres or in private practice; or as choirmaster.
+These include the following: performing artist as a soloist, in an orchestra or ensemble, or as a session musician; composer of art music; music copyist; music adviser or arranger; composer of popular music; recording and sound technician; researcher; music critic; educator at schools, music centres, or in private practice; or as choirmaster.

-Compulsory modules include:
+- Compulsory modules include: - Performance Studies; Cultural Musicology; Music Theory and Analysis.

-- · Performance Studies

-- Cultural Musicology

-- Systematic Music Studies (Theory of Music)